php/web-doc/tutorial/joining.md

 You should send your message to the appropriate `doc-{LANG}@lists.php.net` mailing list.

 ## Create a doc patch or three
-This step is required to show us that you are a real human, you want to do some work and in general know how to do this.
+This step is required to show us that you are a real human, you want to do some work and in general, know how to do this.

-The simplest way to get started is by using the [Online Documentation Editor][editor]. which allows you to login via your Facebook/Twitter/Google account and edit the documentation.
+The simplest way to get started is by sending patches on GitHub.
-Your patches will be then reviewed and accepted by someone with SVN access.
+Documentation and translation repositories hosted on GitHub by URL `https://github.com/php/doc-{LANG}`

-Our wiki contains an [overview of the editor and how to use it][editor-tutorial].
+## Obtaining GitHub access

-## Obtaining SVN access
+If you plan to contribute to the manual regularly, and want to do this more efficiently, you probably would like to use Git directly.
-If you plan to contribute to the manual regularly, and want to do this more efficiently, you probably would like to use SVN directly.
-This requires a PHP.net account.
+It requires a [PHP][github-php] membership on GitHub.

 To request one, please fill in [this form][request-account].